chizzletaz/MSP2-TriviaQuiz/README.md

 will have an overview of the top 5 players with names and scores.

 ## **Skeleton Level**
 As mentioned above, the extra features will also be included in the wireframes.
-A comparison of the wireframes with the endproduct will show the implemented extra features.
+A comparison of the wireframes with the endproduct will show the implemented extra features (see Update below).
 Also the implemented extra features will be updated in the ‘Features’ section below.

 ### Wireframes
 Link to the [wireframes](https://github.com/chizzletaz/MSP2-TriviaQuiz/blob/master/assets/documents/Wireframes%20MSP2.pdf)